To Be Alone is the Price You Pay for Freedom

-They all know that this comes at the price of loneliness, feeling rejected by a lot of closed-minded people.
-They still feel free, however, because they are “whole women,” with the right to live as they please.
+They all know that this comes at the price of loneliness.
+They feel rejected by a lot of closed-minded people.
+Some still feel free because they are “whole women,” with the right to live as they please.

-We all know that being alone is not always seen in a good light.
+We all know that to be alone is not always a positive thing.
 China isn’t the only country like this.
-Just think about all the stereotypes currently associated with being single in your own surrounding.
+Just think about all the stereotypes currently associated with being single in your own surroundings.

 - Anytime a romantic relationship ends, you will undoubtedly encounter the person that says, “Don’t worry, you’ll find someone new soon.”
-As if spending time alone were unfortunate or incomprehensible.
+To spend time alone is not unfortunate or incomprehensible.

-- It’s also common that family members don’t understand why you live alone, why you want to take a trip by yourself, or simply that you like having private time where you can be at peace with yourself.
+- It’s also common that family members don’t understand why you live alone.
+Or the reason you want to take a trip by yourself.

-Even today, being alone continues to be viewed negatively.
-Maybe that’s why you feel ties to certain people or things, because you have to walk the line of fire and be criticized or listen to unwanted comments.
+Even today, to be alone is viewed negatively.
+Maybe that’s why you feel ties to certain people because you have to walk the line of fire and be criticized.

 Writer and poet Charles Bukowski made one thing clear: isolation is, sometimes, a true gift.